 Step 3: Find someone to adopt your unborn baby.

 If you are considering adoption for your unborn baby, know that you get to choose your child’s adoptive family.
-You’re making a huge sacrifice to make sure your child gets the life he or she deserves, and it’s absolutely your right to ensure that he or she gets it.
-To find someone to adopt your unborn baby, your adoption professional will go over adoption profiles with you and help you to select a family who meets your criteria.
+You’re making sure your child gets the life he or she deserves, and it’s absolutely your right to ensure that he or she gets it.
+To find someone to adopt your unborn baby, your adoption professional will go over adoption profiles with you and help you to select a family that meets your criteria.
 Looking for a home for your unborn baby can even be enjoyable with the right adoption professional.

 Step 4: Begin to get to know your child’s future adoptive family.

-In modern-day adoptions, we always recommend some degree of openness, or communication, in an adoption situation.
-This will enable you to develop a relationship with your child as he or she grows up, and watch as he or she grows into a happy, healthy adult.
+In modern-day adoptions, we always recommend some degree of openness and communication in an adoption situation.
+This will enable you to develop a relationship with your child as he or she grows up, and watch as they grow into a happy, healthy adult.
 To begin this relationship, you can start by getting to know the adoptive family you choose while you are still pregnant.

 Step 5: Develop a hospital plan.

-As with any other pregnant woman, you’ll develop a birth plan for your child.
-You’ll determine how you want to deliver, whether or not you want pain medication, who should be in the room, etc. If you’re considering adoption for your unborn child, though, you’ll need to go into a bit more detail.
+Like any other pregnant woman, you’ll develop a birth plan for your child.
+You’ll determine how you want to deliver, whether or not you want pain medication, who should be in the room, etc. But if you’re considering adoption for your unborn child, you’ll need to go into a bit more detail.
 Your adoption professional will work with you to go into even more detail about the day.
 Who should be in the delivery room?
 Do you want to see the adoptive parents?
 Do you want time alone with your baby?
 It’s all entirely up to you.